Captive bubble method: Surface tensions of lung surface active material

-Comparisons Between Sessile Drop Method and Captive Bubble Method
+Comparisons between sessile drop technique and captive bubble method

-The sessile drop method is also one popular way to measure contact angles by placing a two-dimensional drop on a solid surface and controlling the volume of liquid in the drop.
-The sessile drop method and the captive bubble method are usually interchangeable in performing experiments since their common property of symmetry.
-Specifically, the axis of symmetry of the drop and bubble of the two methods makes the contact line of the drop of liquid with the solid surface circular, which therefore creates an observable contact angle in corresponding to each contact radius of the drop and bubble.
+The sessile drop method is another popular way to measure contact angles and is done by placing a two-dimensional drop on a solid surface and controlling the volume of liquid in the drop.
+The sessile drop method and the captive bubble method are usually interchangeable when performing experiments, as they are both based on the properties of symmetry.
+Specifically, the axis of symmetry of the drop or bubble makes the contact line of the drop or bubble with the solid surface circular.
+This creates an observable contact angle corresponding to the contact radius of the drop or bubble.

-However, interacting with a rough homogeneous surface in measurements of contact angles, the drop and bubble of the two methods each presents different behaviours in the measuring process, which are related to the volume of liquid and contact angles.
+However, interacting with a rough homogeneous surface in measurements of contact angles, the drop and bubble each present different behaviors in the measuring process, which are related to the volume of liquid and contact angles.